-The Workshop will comprise 10 scientific sessions (see list below) including oral and poster presentations, as well as splinter meetings for the different IGS working groups.
+The Workshop will comprise 10 sessions (see the list below) including oral and poster presentations, as well as splinter meetings for the different IGS working groups.

-Summary: In this session, we seek contributions from the IGS analysis centers on improvements to analysis methods and models that they are exploring and on experiences with the transition to IGS14.
-Of interest are presentations of new orbit modeling and analysis efforts, generation of historical PPP clock and orbit products in IGS14, and other modeling improvements that are likely to increase the quality of IGS products.
+In this session, we seek contributions from the IGS analysis centers on improvements to analysis methods and models for full GNSS analyses that they are exploring, in particular for the next reprocessing campaign.
+Of interest are studies that highlight the differences in systematics between GNSS systems and how these can be exploited to improve product quality.
+Also of interest are presentations about new orbit modeling and analysis efforts, the evaluation of new sub-daily EOP tide models and their impact on IGS products, and other modeling improvements that are likely to increase the quality of IGS products..

 Summary: Released in January 2017, the new IGS antenna calibration file (igs14.atx) provides phase center offset (PCO) and variation (PCV) parameters for almost 200 GNSS satellite transmitting antennas and more than 300 geodetic station receiver antennas.
 The most relevant changes to igs14.atx compared to the previous version, igs08.atx, are the realigned radial offsets (z-PCOs) for the GPS/GLONASS constellation and the integration of additional receiver antenna calibration results from robotic field measurements, bringing the total number of absolutely calibrated ground antennas in the global IGS tracking network to more than 90 percent.
 However, despite these promising developments, igs14.atx still has several known shortcomings, including the failure to account for the azimuth dependence of the phase center position of certain transmit antennas (GPS Block II/IIA/IIR/IIF, Galileo IOV), failure to support antenna group delay patterns, the lack of satellite antenna PCVs for emerging GNSS systems (BeiDou, Galileo, QZSS, IRNSS), the lack of phase center corrections for the new GNSS signals (GPS L5, GLONASS G3), and the presence of site-specific multipath near-field effects altering the tabulated phase center parameters.
 Accordingly, the antenna session is open to submissions related to a wide range of antenna- and igs14.atx-oriented topics, including but not limited to new results in the following areas: